jcahiles-visp-net/react-code-review-checklist/README.md

 ## Use '' in JS code and "" in JSX

 ## No useless constructor
+This is in connection with using ES7 Property Initializers
 ```javascript
 // This is an ES 6 implementation
 class MyComponent extends Component {